jsenv/core/docs/users/b_dev.md

 This page documents how jsenv can be used to start a server for source files.
 This server is meant to be used locally, on your machine.

+Best parts of jsenv dev server:

+- Can serve any number of html files, you are not limited to a single _index.html_.
+- The code served is compatible with main browsers of the market, even old versions
-It reloads the page when a file is saved and provides many other features to help during development.
+- Instruct browser to autoreload when a file is saved
+- Support any directory structure, allowing to put **all** source files into their own directory

 # 1. How to start dev server